 The most important professional social network for job hunting in the UK is undoubtedly LinkedIn.
-It should be treated like an online CV, and is a valuable resource for both internal recruitment teams and recruitment consultancies.
+It should be treated as an online CV and is a valuable resource for both internal recruitment teams and recruitment consultancies.
 Recruitment firms often buy enhanced functionality that allows them to search by relevant keyword for candidates, enabling them to see beyond their immediate network.

 Relax your privacy settings to make your profile visible to as many people as possible, and then use it!
 Engage with people in your sector and industry through LinkedIn Groups, follow companies, build your network of contacts, post updates and comment on posts from companies and people who could be valuable to you.